List of The Hunger Games characters: Gale Hawthorne

 Gale Hawthorne is a Seam resident boy who is two years older than Katniss and shares her hunting skill, dark hair, olive skin, and gray eyes.
 Through hunting, they have become best friends.
-Muscular and handsome, Gale has caught the attention of several girls in District 12.
-Gale lives with his mother Hazelle and his three younger siblings (Rory, Vick, and Posy) after his father's death in the same mining accident that killed Katniss' father.
+Lean-muscled and handsome, Gale has caught the attention of several girls in District 12.
+Gale lives with his mother Hazelle and his three younger siblings (Rory, Vick, and Posy) after his father's death in the same mining accident that killed Katniss's father.
 Being from the Seam, Gale shares a slight resemblance to Katniss.
 This allows the people of the Seam to cover for his close relationship with Katniss by saying they are cousins to hide the fact that the "star-crossed lovers" storyline with Peeta was staged, as it is presumed her closeness with someone as good looking as Gale would draw suspicion.
 Though their portrayal as cousins effectively satisfies the press from the Capitol, it makes both Katniss and Gale very uncomfortable on several occasions.

 In the second book, Catching Fire, Katniss returns to District 12, but their relationship cannot continue as it was, since Katniss and Peeta must play the part of lovers due to threats from the Capitol.
 Gale confesses his love for Katniss after she asks him to run away with her.
 Soon afterward, he is brutally whipped in public for hunting on Capitol land.
 Katniss rescues him, getting whipped on the left cheek in doing so, and then takes care of him and they share a kiss.
 He and Katniss prepare to fight as it becomes clear that a rebellion is about to begin.
 However, Katniss, along with Peeta, is selected for the Third Quarter Quell and must leave District 12 to return to the Games.
 Once again, Gale is forced to say goodbye to Katniss as she prepares for a fight to the death.
 The book ends with Katniss waking up to see Gale's face.
 She is extremely confused, having been in the Hunger Games, and Gale tells her District 12 is no more.